astronomer/docs/astro/create-first-dag.md

 2. Go to `https://cloud.astronomer.io`, and select one of the available options to access the Cloud UI.

-## Step 2: Create a Deployment
+## Step 4: Create a Deployment

 An Astro _Deployment_ is an instance of Airflow that hosts all core Airflow components, including a webserver, scheduler, and one or more workers.
-You can have one or more Deployments within a _Workspace_, which is a collection of users that have access to the same Deployments.
+You can have one or more Deployments within a Workspace.

 1. In the Cloud UI, select a **Workspace**.